 Gay marriage also presents some challenging scenarios for those seeking child custody.
 Although married couples can now list the non-genetic mother or father as a parent on the birth certificate, same-sex couples may need to consider to seek a second-parent adoption.
 Gay parents must often make greater contingency plans when it comes to having children due to assisted reproduction.
 The majority of gay parents tend to be older than their heterosexual counterparts.
 In many cases, gay couples would have to either have a surrogate or adopt a child.

 Choosing a Salt Lake City Divorce Attorney

 Regardless of whether a couple is straight or gay, it is vital to seek representation from a Salt Lake City divorce attorney that can address each client’s situation.
 Before hiring an attorney, make sure they have a track record of dealing with gay divorce.
 Experience plays a key component in choosing a legal professional that is most qualified to handle your case.
 Always ask questions about the differences concerning alimony, custody, division of assets and child support.
 In the case of gay marriage, it is very important the attorney has a background on adoptions and how they work.
 Prenuptial and postnuptial agreements may also need to be addressed.

-Salt Lake City divorce attorney Christopher M. Ault understands the obstacles and challenges facing those going through divorce.
+Salt Lake City divorce attorney EMY A. Cordano understands the obstacles and challenges facing those going through divorce.
 He utilizes a comprehensive and personable approach to properly inform and protect the rights of each client.
-He and his legal team also place a priority on placing the needs of clients first.
-To learn more on how a Salt Lake City divorce attorney can help, contact the legal professionals at The Ault Firm and schedule a consultation to discuss your case.
+She and her legal team also place a priority on placing the needs of clients first.
+To learn more on how a Salt Lake City divorce attorney can help, contact the legal professionals at EMY A. Cordano Attorney at Law and schedule a consultation to discuss your case.